dserfe/Croissant/README.md

 This repo contanis the tool of Croissant and the scripts to reproduce results.

 ## File structure
-The directry structure of Croissant is as follows, there are also detailed README file inside each directory:
+The directory structure of Croissant is as follows:

 ```
 Croissant